CodeShadowing95/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 <h2>More data structures: Set, Dictionary</h2>
 0- get the square value of all integers of a matrix</br>
 1- replace all occurrences of an element by another in a new list</br>
+2- add all unique integers in a list</br>